QalaTech/qala-cli/CONTRIBUTING.md

 ```

 ### 7. Open a Pull Request
 Go to the original repository and click on `New Pull Request`.
-Select your branch and submit the pull request with a meaningful description.
+Select your branch and submit the pull request by selecting the right template and filling in.

 Here's a [What is a Pull Request?](https://yangsu.github.io/pull-request-tutorial/) information.